RH3D/E3NG_docs/printing.md

 {: .text-center }

 #### ABS/ASA
-The most recommended and best choice material for printing parts from.
+The most recommended and best choice material for printing parts.
 It has great properties to withstand increased temperatures, repeated stress and continuous pressure.

 #### PETG
 Is significantly more flexible which will reduce stiffness of the frame.
 It has lower temperature resistance so enclosing the printer will get risky as some of the parts will most likely warp.
 If you do so, try using bed insulation and print at least the toolhead parts from ABS.
 It helps if you only print lower temperature materials like PLA and PETG.